 TL;DR

 Comparing private medical insurance in the UK can feel like navigating a maze.
 At WeCovr, our expert advisers make it simple.
-This definitive guide cuts through the jargon, showing you what really matters when choosing cover, drawing on our experience helping thousands of UK families and businesses find the right policy.
+This definitive guide cuts through the jargon, showing you what really matters when choosing cover, drawing on our experience helping thousands of UK families and businesses find a strong fit for your needs.

 Key takeaways